 Breathability

 Among so many tufted fabrics, chenille is a breathable option.
 It is because of the cotton construction.
-But you can’t expect chenille items to be as breathable as cotton muslin or calico.
-It is because of the density and weight.
+But you canโt expect chenille items to be as breathable as cotton muslin or calico, because of their density and weight.

 Moisture Absorbance

 We told you that chenille yarns get properly heated before weaving.
 It makes them tight and resistant.
-It takes 2X time for chenille than normal cotton clothing to get completely soaked in water.
+It takes twice as long for chenille to soak compared to normal cotton clothing.

 If you mistakenly spill some drops of water, the water drops remain visible like crystals for a few seconds.